MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

         To generate an access token, see <a href="https://docs.microsoft.com/azure/architecture/multitenant-identity/client-assertion">Use client assertion to get access tokens from Azure AD</a>.
         <div class="alert">
             <p class="alert-title"><span class="docon docon-status-error-outline"></span> <b>Note</b></p>
-            <p>You must generate this token and provide it dynamically as it expires every x hours.</p>
+            <p>You must generate this token and provide it dynamically.
+See <a href="https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-configurable-token-lifetimes#configurable-token-lifetime-properties">Configure lifetime tokens</a>.</p>
         </div><br/>
     </li>
     <li>